davidgiven/cpmish/arch/nc200/README.md

 However, it's only mapped in when it's actually doing something, so user code will never know it exists.

-Given that four banks provide the 64kB of CP/M userspace, and one bank contains the Supervisor, this leaves three banks spare; these are currently unused.
+Of the eight memory banks, four provide the 64kB of CP/M userspace, one contains the Supervisor and video memory, and one if used to cache the BDOS and CCP; the other two are currently unused.

 The terminal emulator is ADM-3a with some Kaypro II extensions, using a custom (drawn by me!)
 6x7 font to allow 80x18 characters of text.
 This